pmem/pmemkv/ENGINES.md

 The engine is built on top of [tbb::concurrent_hash_map](https://www.threadingbuildingblocks.org/docs/help/reference/containers_overview/concurrent_hash_map_cls.html) data structure.
 The hash map uses [PMEM C++ allocator](https://github.com/memkind/memkind/blob/master/include/pmem_allocator.h) to allocate memory.
 The [std::basic_string](https://en.cppreference.com/w/cpp/string/basic_string) with [PMEM C++ allocator](https://github.com/memkind/memkind/blob/master/include/pmem_allocator.h) is used as a type of a key and a value.

+### Prerequisites

+Memkind, TBB and libpmemobj-cpp packages required.

 <a name="tree3"></a>

 tree3
 -----

 A persistent single-threaded engine, backed by a read-optimized B+ tree.
+It is disabled by default.
+It can be enabled in CMake using the `ENGINE_TREE3` option.

 ### Configuration